 Under your Will, you can name guardians for any children who are minors (under the age of 18 in New York).
 Upon court approval, this will allow the guardian to take care of your minor children.
-A legal guardian assumes many of the responsibilities of a legal parent, including basic provisions such as food and housing.
+A legal guardian assumes many of the responsibilities of a legal parent, including financial and health care decisions and basic provisions such as food and housing.